The NBA is constantly debating comparisons of greatness.

 heralded take pages to describe but let the table above suffice for the

 purposes of this debate.
-Michael Jordan is the standard for all those seeking
+Michael Jordan is the NBA consensus pick for greatest of all time and the standard for all those seeking

 NBA immortality.